VeryGoodOpenSource/very_good_cli/bricks/test_optimizer/CONTRIBUTING.md

-## 🦄 Contributing to Very Good CLI
+## 🦄 Contributing to the Very Good CLI test optimizer

 First of all, thank you for taking the time to contribute! 🎉👍 Before you do, please carefully read this guide.